YourEpicness/basic-rest-api/README.md

 Then, run `npm run i`

-Finally, to start the server run `npm run dev`
+Finally, to start the server run `npm run dev` IF you have nodemon

+Otherwise, run `npm run start`